/ The ClaimCompass Blog

 Some of the most cited pieces of legislation on passenger rights are:

 Just like any other piece of legislation, the core and most important information is usually very convoluted, difficult to find and always open to interpretation.
+To the average traveler, it serves little to no purpose at all: most people will be discouraged to understand the meaning of those passenger laws.

-Luckily, our legal experts have gone through the world’s most common passenger rights regulations and summarized the key points in a quick and easy resource, which answers some of the most common questions so make sure you keep it handy for your next trip:
+Not to worry, our legal experts have gone through the world’s most common passenger rights regulations on flight cancellations and delays and and summarized the key points in a quick and easy resource, which answers some of the most common questions so make sure you keep it handy for your next trip: learn more about flight delay compensation

 You have 2 main elements to consider when your flight is late: your right to compensation and your right to care.

-You might be entitled to compensation for your flight delay
+Right to compensation for flight delay

 That's how you turn your bad experience into something (much) more positive.

 One of the most overlooked passenger rights in cases of flight delays is the right to compensation.
-An estimated 90% of passengers reporting that they either don’t know about their rights or don’t know how to apply them.
+An estimated 90% of passengers report that they either don’t know about their rights or don’t know how to apply them.

 But here's the gist of it: